arduino/forum-assets/README.md

 # Arduino Forum Documentation

-This repository is used for the development of documentation content for the [Arduino Forum](https://forum.arduino.cc).
+This repository is used for collaborative development of the content of the important documentation content published in the [Arduino Forum](https://forum.arduino.cc) sticky topics.